PDLT-University-of-York/test-split-site/docs/ultra/site-design-principles.md

 ??? essential "4.3 Essential: Provide marking criteria or other grading policies showing how work is marked."

     - This could be a rubric linked to an assignment within the site or a linked document.
-Where a site involves different methods of assessing work, include details of all of these (eg. PSRB requirements for professional courses).
+Where a site involves different methods of assessing work, include details of all of these (eg. PSRB requirements for professional programmes).
     - A link to central [advice on using assessment criteria and feedback](https://subjectguides.york.ac.uk/academic-writing/assessment) may also be provided.
     - A placeholder for this information is provided in site templates, and relevant marking criteria may be included in departmental templates.